ciechowoj/breakout/README.md

 The Rust toolchain `rustup`, `rustc`, `cargo`.
 A tool to generate WebAssembly: `wasm-pack`.
 A package manager for JavaScript `npm`.

 ### Build commands:
+- Front-end:
-To run front-end: `npm run start` from the `www` directory.
+  - start locally: `npm run start` from the `www` directory
-To build front-end:
+  - build release version: `npm run build` from the `www` directory
+  - build development version: `npm run build-dev` from the `www` directory
+  - remove build files: `npm run clean` from the `www` directory
+- Web assembly:
- - for the first time: run `wasm-pack build`
+  - `wasm-pack build` from the main directory
- - `npm run build` - prod, `npm run build-dev` - dev To build web assembly: `wasm-pack build`
-To build backend: `cargo build`
+- Back-end: `cargo build` from the `api` directory